unbedachtb/Nuvi-Project/README.md

 Bonus Bonus

 Manually write an HTTP request to get the JSON data at the endpoint in a plain text file, include the cookie “SESSION” with the value of “NUVI-12345” and commit it as “request.txt”.

-Step 1 - Get the data from the RESTful JSON endpoint Step 2 - Use ng-repeat to get the data that I want ERRORS WITH LOADING IMAGES
-  SLOW LOADING TIME DUE TO SO MANY DOM ELEMENTS
-Step 3 - Style data
-Step 4 - Add comment box and like button
-Step 5 - Get make the data more interactive
-  BUGS WITH COMMENTS AND CLEARING TEXT AREA box
-Step 6 - Bonus - Make a social media visualization dashboard